alugha/hls.js/api-extractor/report/hls.js.api.md

     // (undocumented)
     protected unregisterListener(): void;
 }

-// Warning: (ae-missing-release-tag) "CapLevelControllerConfig" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
-//
-// @public (undocumented)
-export type CapLevelControllerConfig = {
-    capLevelToPlayerSize: boolean;
-};

 // Warning: (ae-missing-release-tag) "ChunkMetadata" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //